 What to expect

-Diagnostic techniques vary from doctor to doctor, but here are the steps most physicians take prior to reaching an accurate diagnosis:
+Diagnostic techniques vary from physician to physician, but here are the steps most physicians take prior to reaching an accurate diagnosis:

-- Review of medical records – the initial step is for the doctor to carefully review the patient’s medical records and history to determine if a pre-existing condition or genetic predisposition may be responsible for the patient’s neck or back symptoms. .
-The review can also be used to identify activities or previous injuries that may explain advanced degenerative spine conditions.
+- Review of medical records – The initial step is for the physician to carefully review the patient’s medical records and history to determine if a pre-existing condition or genetic predisposition could be responsible for the patient’s neck or back symptoms.
+The review can also be used to identify activities or previous injuries that could explain advanced degenerative spine conditions.

-- Physical examination – after the review is complete, the physician should conduct a physical examination in which he or she closely examines the neck and back, supporting musculature, and joints.
-During the examination, the patient should be prepared to describe experienced symptoms and their severity, and explain any daily activities in which they may have incurred an injury.
-Doctors play close attention to posture and spinal alignment and palpate the spine by pressing their hands against your neck and backbone.
-He or she should also perform neurologic tests.
+- Physical examination – After the review is complete, the physician should conduct a physical examination in which he or she closely examines the patient’s neck and back, supporting musculature and joints.
+During the examination, the patient should be prepared to describe any symptoms that have been experienced and their severity, and explain any daily activities that could have led to an injury.
+Physicians pay close attention to posture and spinal alignment and palpate the spine by pressing their hands against your neck and backbone.
+A physician should also perform neurologic tests.

-- Medical imagery – in many cases, to achieve a definite annular tear diagnosis, the patient may be referred to a medical imaging center for Magnetic Resonance Imaging, CT scan, X-ray, or other similar scan.
-These tests are usually required to identify the precise location of the annular tear and determine whether any other underlying pathology exists.
+- Medical imagery – In many cases, to achieve a definite annular tear diagnosis, the patient may be referred to a medical imaging center for Magnetic Resonance Imaging, CT scan, X-ray or other similar scan.
+These tests are usually required to identify the precise location of the annular tear and determine whether any other underlying condition exists.